Last updated January 25, 2021.

 Public health agencies have used contact tracing as a standard tool in controlling the spread of disease for decades.
 Contact tracing is the process where public health tracks how the disease is spreading and notifies people who may have been exposed.
-As we await a vaccine and effective treatments for COVID-19, contact tracing is one of many important tools for containing the virus.
+As we await full COVID-19 vaccine distribution, contact tracing is one of many important tools for containing the virus.

 Contact tracers and case interviewers talk to those who test positive for COVID-19 and identify and notify their close contacts.
 A “close contact” means the person spent time in close proximity or had direct contact with someone while they were infectious.
 Read more about what counts as close contact.

 If you’re contacted by public health about a positive test or potential exposure to COVID-19, all your information is kept confidential.

 The state or local public health agency will contact you to provide you with guidance and resources.
 Public health will ask about where you have been and with whom you’ve been in contact.
 They’ll then notify people who may have been exposed by you.
 However, they will not give those people your identity.